Are you as excited about the Perth school holidays as your kids are?

 Zamia Trail in Bold Park, the Cape Peron walk trail, the Portagabra track in the Perth Hills and the scenic Butterflies, Birds and Bridges trail in the Canning River Regional Park are just some of many options to choose from.
 You can always make the experience extra special by having a family picnic along the way.

-Kids can enjoy free rides and activities from 10 am to 4 pm.
-Remember, when the sun goes down, the whole family can experience the magic of Perth’s Christmas Lights Trail every night from 6 pm on 16th November right up until Christmas Day.
+Remember, when the sun goes down, the whole family can experience the magic of Perth’s Christmas Lights Trail every night from 6 pm on 16th November right up until Christmas DayPerth .

 Rio Tinto Naturescape Kings Park is a place for children to connect with nature and learn to appreciate the unique Western Australian environment.
-It promises to be the best place for kids to be this holiday where they can engage with nature and enjoy active outdoor fun.
+It promises to be the most fun school holiday activity where they can engage with nature and enjoy active outdoor fun.

 They’ll also learn to understand the wonders of our precious natural environment and the value of its conservation.
 Kids can build a cubby, navigate the brand new Bungarra and the Python, get their feet wet in the new Paperbark Waterhole and get caught in a web in the Tangle – and best of all, it’s free!
 For more great things to do in Kings Park, visit the blog post here.

-Have fun on a camel ride along on the banks of the Swan River in the city.
+For one of the best Perth school holiday idea take the kids on a camel ride on the banks of the Swan River in the city.
 Ride along the river through the Canary Island Date Palms past the Bell Tower down to Barrack St Jetty at Elizabeth Quay.
 A great activity for all ages, Perth camel riding tours run every half hour from 10 am to 12:30 pm from September 29th.
 Make sure to book at www.camelwest.com.au.

-Rapidly becoming one of the most popular attractions in Perth, Elizabeth Quay will have lots on offer for kids these holidays.
+Rapidly becoming one of the most popular attractions in Perth, Elizabeth Quay will have lots on offer for kids during the Perth school holidays.
 They’ll love the interactive water wonderland at the BHP Billiton Waterpark.
 Kids will be in awe of the giant Christmas Tree with its 13 000 sparkling baubles.
 They’ll relish getting up close to the decorative festive lights, sprawled on the ground which flickers in harmony with festive jingles.

 Add the historic wonder of The Bell Tower which is right next door to Elizabeth Quay to this exciting mix of Perth activities and you’ll have more than enough to keep the family entertained for many a day during these school holidays.